WednesdayWolf/dnd-journal/index.md

 With a night to cool off, Lucky attempts to reintroduce herself to Mark Potter and invites him to a drinking game.
 During the carousing, Mark reveals that the last person he remembers talking to is Rictavio, your vampire-hunting friend.

 Gasping in the miserable heat of the desert, the crew encounters a friendly native named Yemi.
-Yemi is astride a Kafervagon, a gigantic tick-like creature covered in awesome painted red flames.
+He assumes you're also going on a pilgrimage to see the Messiah and says he's heading towards the Holy City.
+He sits astride a Kafervagon, a gigantic tick-like creature covered in awesome painted red flames.
 A thick, rough rope straps various boxes, jars, and platforms along its shell.
-They manage to bargain a ride to the Holy City of Acheron with their fresh camel milk.
+They bargain a ride to the Holy City of Acheron with their fresh camel milk.
 #### Plunder
 - A rusty metal pipe
 - A torn canvas sail